D'Entrecasteaux-class patrol ship: Features and capabilities

 The B2M are designed for a range of low-intensity, high-endurance missions in the French EEZ, from bases in the Overseas collectivities.
 As such, they feature a relatively low maximum speed of 12 to 15 kn, but are able to operate for 30 days without resupply, and are designed for a high availability of 200 days at sea per year.
 One of their main task is maritime law enforcement, particularly in the domain of commercial fishing and against illegal immigration, Drug trafficking and piracy.

 The B2M provide a limited capability of power projection, as they can ferry a 20-man force, along with equipment and two vehicles; as the missions of the B2M are joint between the various ministries responsible for the maritime actions of the State, these forces can belong to any arm of the French Military, to the Gendarmerie or the Police.
 They carry an 8 m boat and several rigid-hulled inflatable boats, and can deploy frogmen as well as remotely operated underwater vehicles.
 The ship can also accommodate a medical team to be deployed during humanitarian emergencies.

 To assist ships of distress, the B2M can develop a 30-tonne bollard pull and have extensive anti-fire capabilities.
 They furthermore feature a crane capable of lifting 12 tonnes with a 14 m reach, or 10 tonnes at 17 m.
 This allows autonomous loading and unloading of standard containers, a useful capability for humanitarian operations in disaster areas.

 Operational service

 D'Entrecasteaux was severely damaged by fire in July 2021.
 The loss of the ship for an undetermined period temporarily left the French Navy with no operational vessel in the waters around New Caledonia due to the simultaneous incapacitation of the surveillance frigate Vendémiaire and the patrol vessel La Glorieuse.
 To address the gap, her sister ship Bougainville was temporarily redeployed from Tahiti to New Caledonia.
 By early 2022, La Glorieuse was again active while D'Entrecasteaux was repaired and declared operational once again in May 2022.

+Between January and March 2024, Champlain conducted a two month patrol in the Scattered Islands of the southern Indian Ocean.
+During the patrol she seized 1,600 kg of methamphetamine from a drug smuggling vessel.